-The block in left bundle branch block (LBBB)-and this can apply to right bundle as well-may not be actually the left bundle branch, as least as it has been traditionally described.And the "block" may not mean complete disruption of the electrical cardiac system perhaps just a delay.Further amazingly, at least sometimes,electrical stimulation of the His Bundle can "fix" LBBB obtaining a normal QRS complex.
+The block in left bundle branch block (LBBB)-and this can apply to right bundle as well-may not be actually in the left bundle branch, as least as it has been traditionally described.And the "block" may not mean complete disruption of the electrical cardiac system perhaps just a delay.Further amazingly, at least sometimes,electrical stimulation of the His Bundle can "fix" LBBB obtaining a normal QRS complex.

 The traditional text book electrical anatomical pathway is from sa node to av node to His bundle and then a division into left and right bundle branches and then to branching purkinje fibers out to the myocardium.